PCR guide UK 2026 All budgets

 Ports: 3× AC, 2× USB-C, 3× USB-A, 12V car

-Pros: Largest capacity here, 4800W surge handles almost any UK appliance, UPS function (<30ms), fast recharge.
+Pros: Largest capacity here, 4800W surge handles almost any UK appliance, UPS function, fast recharge, best value per Wh.

-Cons: 27kg is not portable in any meaningful sense; significant investment; FOSSiBOT is a newer brand with less UK track record than Jackery/EcoFlow.
+Cons: 27kg is not portable; FOSSiBOT is a newer brand with less UK track record than Jackery or EcoFlow.

 View on Amazon